smcclab/smc-course/notes.md

   miss one with no penalty?
 But then the question is where does the penalty come from?

+- Be more explicit about the late penalties for missing the AVD submission deadline (maybe push it back to as close to the class timeslot is realistic to avoid any "it's ok if you miss the deadline, as long as it's in 30mins before the class you'll be ok" grey areas).

 - AVD submissions were excellent as usual, and as usual it's a bummer when the quality of the portfolio doesn't reflect the quality of the portfolio submissions.
 Idea for next year---make the portfolio submissions explicitly about reflection on